-Ready to enjoy a classic hot dog again?
+Ready to enjoy a classic hot dog rolls again?
 Now you can with this easy recipe for ultra soft gluten-free hot dog buns!
 Not only do these fluffy, squishy buns taste just as good as you remember, but they are easy to make in less than an hour start to finish.
-Stop looking for the illusive best brand to buy.
-Instead, enjoy a hot dog bun better than the originals!
+Better yet, they they have a slightly sweet, doughiness you’ll love.
 Dairy-free option included.

 No longer do you have to forgo a summertime classic!
-It’s time to enjoy hot dog buns again with an easy, no fuss homemade recipe.
-If making GF hot dog buns is a first for you, no need to be intimidated.
+It’s time to enjoy cookouts again with an easy, no fuss gluten-free hot dog bun.
+If making hot dog buns gluten-free is a first for you, no need to be intimidated.
 I will show you step-by-step just how effortless and delicious they are!

-After earning many rave reviews on this gluten-free bread recipe, I was ready to tackle something else I had been disappointed by for years – hamburger buns.
-And these pillowy soft gluten-free hamburger buns not only proved it could be done, but done easily!
+After earning many rave reviews on gluten-free bread and bun recipes, I was ready to tackle something else I had been disappointed by for years – hamburger buns.
+And this from-scratch gluten-free burger buns recipe not only proved it could be done, but done easily!

 So, now here we are.
-Taking the recipe that has changed so many dinner tables and turning it into the best gluten-free hot dog buns you have ever tried!
+Taking the recipe that has changed so many dinner tables and turning it into the best buns you have ever tried!

-Included are many expert gluten-free baking tips, such as how to shape and structure GF breads without drying it out, the best GF all-purpose flour to use, secret ingredients to make the dough soft and elastic, plus many more of my favorite tricks.
+Included are many baking tips, such as how to shape and structure GF hot dog buns without drying them out, the best GF all-purpose flour to use, secret ingredients to make the dough soft and elastic, plus many more of my favorite tricks.

 Although the ingredient list is pretty simple, there are a couple things you may have not used before.
-Below I share how these ingredients make the best quality gluten-free hot dog buns, plus any applicable workable substitutions.
+Below I share how these ingredients make the best recipe, plus any applicable workable substitutions.

-- Potato starch (not flour) – Secret ingredient to make gluten-free buns just as soft as old fashioned potato buns.
+- Potato starch (not flour) – Secret ingredient for making hot dog rolls just as soft as old fashioned potato buns.
 Instead of relying on additional flour to structure the dough, I substituted another gluten-free starch.
+(This also works really well for homemade gluten-free calzone dough!)
 Use potato starch for best results, but tapioca starch or additional GF flour may be substituted.

-- Psyllium Husk Powder – An essential gluten-free binding agent ingredient for any dough that needs shaping, such as gluten-free flatbread.
+- Psyllium Husk Powder – An essential gluten-free binding agent ingredient for any dough that needs shaping.
 It helps help mimic the elasticity and crumb structure of wheat baked goods.
-Please note, darker colored psyllium will make GF breads look purple-ish, so it’s best to use a very light-colored one.
+Please note, darker colored psyllium will make GF breads look purple-ish, so it’s best to use a very light-colored psyllium.

-- Baking Powder and Yeast – For gluten-free recipes I rely on this two-fold method for a good rise.
+- Baking Powder and Yeast – For GF breads I rely on this two-fold method for a good rise.
 The yeast activates when the dough is mixed and briefly rests, but the baking powder assists as it bakes.
 If using instant yeast, there’s no need to add it to the water first and it can mixed in with the dry ingredients.

 - Butter – Adds rich flavor and coats the starches in fat to eliminate grittiness.
-See dairy-free modifications for a gluten-free dairy-free recipe.
+For a dairy-free recipe you can swap out a plant-based, dairy-free butter.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Add the yeast and sugar to warm water.
+Add the yeast and sugar to warm water.
 I found it helpful to use an instant read thermometer to get an accurate water temperature reading.
-Stir to combine and let sit for 5 minutes.
-Add in the melted butter and egg.
+After it sits for 5 minutes add in the melted butter and egg.

 Many GF hot dog bun recipes rely on adding extra flour to make the dough pliable.
 There’s a big downside to this – crumbly dry buns after baking.
 Using less flour means the dough will be slightly sticky, but using the method shared below means it is still easy to work with!

-- For an average-sized hot dog bun, portion the dough into about 3 ounce portions.
+First portion out the dough into about 3 ounce portions.
 To do this easily, I sprayed a ⅓ measuring cup with cooking spray or use a food scale with a greased piece of plastic wrap on top.

-- Line the buns next to each other in 2 rows, about 1 1/2-2 inches apart.
-Loosely cover the baking sheet with a greased piece of plastic wrap and place in the warmed, turned off oven for 10 minutes.
-Remove the pan from the oven and let sit at room temperature for 20 more minutes while the oven preheats to 375°F.
+Line the buns next to each other in 2 rows.
+Loosely cover with a greased piece of plastic wrap and place in the warmed, turned off oven for 10 minutes.
+Remove the pan from the oven and let sit at room temperature for 20 more minutes.

-- Brush the top and sides with and egg wash.
+Brush the top and sides with and egg wash.
+This gives them a shiny exterior.
 Bake for 16-18 minutes, rotating halfway through, or until the bottoms are golden brown.
 The internal temperature should read 190ºF.
 If desired brush with melted butter after then come out of the oven.

 For best texture, serve the day they were made.
-However, see below (“Storing and Freezing”) for how to make hot dog buns ahead of time and serve them later.
+However, see the recipe notes (“Storing and Freezing”) for how to make hot dog buns ahead of time and serve them later.

 After brushing unbaked buns with the egg wash, you may also sprinkle on poppy or sesame seeds for added flavor.
-Of course, the buns themselves go great with classic toppings like ketchup, mustard, relish, and onions, or more creative toppings like pimento cheese, sauerkraut, pickled red onions, or Cincinnati chili for chili cheese dogs!
+Of course, the buns themselves go great with classic hot dog toppings like ketchup, mustard, relish, and onions, or more creative toppings like pimento cheese, sauerkraut, pickled red onions, or chili cheese dogs!

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!